You are here

 - They issue fact-filled reports based on professional audit, investigative, and inspection standards.

-- They provide technical and/or consultative advice as new plans are developed.
+- They provide technical advice as new plans are developed.

-- They can perform independent investigation of allegations, as requested by the agency head.
+- They can perform independent investigations of allegations.

 - IGs maintain Hotlines for employees and others to report confidential information regarding allegations of fraud and abuse.